Brown gemstones may not be a popular choice in jewelry.

 It is a great stone having unique patterns across its surface.

-With its golden-brown color, the stone sometimes exhibits the cat’s eye effect (chatoyancy), especially when cut into cabochons.
+With its golden-brown color, most tiger's eye exhibits the cat’s eye effect (chatoyancy), especially when cut into cabochons.
+Rough tiger's eye may exhibit light through the stone when tilted as an angle.
+These pieces can usually become chatoyant cabochons

 Tiger’s Eye has a silky luster sometimes displaying iridescence.
 It has a hardness of 6.5 to 7 Mohs.

-The stone is durable enough to be used in everyday jewelry.
-Ancient healers used tiger stone to help people release anxiety and stimulate creativity.
+Tiger's eye is durable enough to be used in everyday jewelry.
+Ancient healers used these brown gemstones to help people release anxiety and stimulate creativity.

 Citrine belongs to the quartz family and its brown hue is an effect of trace iron during formation.